ECTU has a team of health economists who can advise on the design, conduct, analysis and reporting of studies.

 Teaching and learning

 - We hold a monthly academic meeting to discuss methodological challenges and current work, including that of our affiliated PhD students.
-Contact us if you are interested in joining in or check out the ECTU Twitter feed (@EdinUniECTU) for details of upcoming meeting topics.
+Contact us if you are interested in joining in or check out either our blog or the ECTU Twitter feed (@EdinUniECTU) for details of upcoming meeting topics.

 - We are involved in the development and delivery of the University of Edinburgh's undergraduate MBChB Medicine programme (https://www.ed.ac.uk/studying/undergraduate/degrees/index.php?action=view&code=a100) and post-graduate Master of Public Health (https://www.ed.ac.uk/molecular-genetic-population/mph) and MSc Clinical Trials (https://www.ed.ac.uk/molecular-genetic-population/clinical-trials) teaching programmes.